Rosanna Pansino: YouTube career

-Pansino began her YouTube channel in 2010 after she was encouraged by a few of her friends who also worked on YouTube and had started making videos to get more comfortable in front of a camera.
-After her early baking videos gained a steady following, viewers eventually started to request more.
+Pansino began her YouTube channel in 2010 after she was encouraged by a few of her friends who also worked on YouTube, and she started making videos to get more comfortable in front of a camera.
+After her early baking videos gained a steady following, viewers eventually started to request more content.
 Because she had never seen a baking show on television or the Internet, Pansino decided to create the Nerdy Nummies series.
-She decided to use the last name "Pansino" online, which was her maternal grandmother’s maiden last name.
-She later revealed that in her early years of YouTube while she had still worked as an actress that she had to choose between acting or YouTube, the ultimatum given by her agent.
-She remained adamant that she would not quit YouTube, despite the risks being taken at the time.
+She decided to use the last name "Pansino" online, which was her maternal grandmother’s maiden name.
+She later revealed that in her early years of YouTube, while she was still working as an actress, she was given the ultimatum by her agent to choose between acting and YouTube.
+She remained adamant that she would not quit YouTube, despite the uncertainty involved.
 Pansino told Cosmopolitan in 2015: "At this point, I wasn't making any money on YouTube.
 I knew that it was possible to do that but I wasn't making a dime.
 I decided, I'm going to do this.
 I'm not going to let YouTube go."

-As of November 2022, Pansino's channel has attained over 4.2 billion views and 14 million subscribers, making it the most popular cooking channel on YouTube.
-She has since received several accolades; in 2013, she won the Shorty Award for Best Foodie, Chef, or Food Lover in Social Media.
+As of April 2026, Pansino's channel has attained over 5.1 billion views and 14.8 million subscribers, making it the most popular cooking channel on YouTube.
+She has received several accolades.
+In 2013, she won the Shorty Award for Best Foodie, Chef, or Food Lover in Social Media.
 She has also received five Streamy Award nominations for her work on Nerdy Nummies.
-In 2018, Pansino officially reached 10 million subscribers on YouTube, so she was given a Diamond Play Button by the company.
+In 2018, Pansino officially reached 10 million subscribers on YouTube, earning her the Diamond Play Button given by the company.
 According to CNBC and Forbes, Pansino has remained one of the highest-paid YouTubers, reporting her to have made seven figures each year through sponsorships and advertisements.
 Commenting on her success in an interview with Business Insider in 2014, she stated: "I've never thought about how to make a video go viral.
 From the very beginning I have always wanted to use YouTube to better myself and share things I enjoy with the world.
 If others want to join me on that journey I am happy to have them as viewers."